 Assistant Director for Department Web Services, University of Washington, College of Arts & Sciences (7/2015-present)

 Manage a website framework serving 30 academic departments and 200+ editors.
 Define scope of service, facilitate site builds, coordinate cross-functional teams, conduct user research, strategize visual design and information design.
 Promote the university and college brands, manage customer support, and provide outreach and training to end-users.
 Perform front-end and back-end development for Drupal-based websites.

 Web Developer, University of Washington, College of Arts & Sciences (7/2011-7/2015)

 Established a content management framework for departments in the College of Arts and Sciences.
+Set up hosting environment, developed Drupal modules and themes, and led site builds.
 Reduced the technical burden of maintaining a website and assisted departments in complying with university policies for accessibility, graphic identity, and security.
 Initially focused on humanities departments, and the project was so successful that the College expanded the service to the three other divisions and hired additional team members.